Determination of nuclear quadrupole moments for $^{25}$Mg, $^{87}$Sr, and $^{135,137}$Ba via configuration-interaction combined with a coupled-cluster approach: Theoretical equations

 where $\textbf{\rm{T}}$ and $\textbf{\rm{N}}$ respectively denote the spherical tensor operators of rank $k$ $(k > 0)$ in the electronic and nuclear coordinate spaces.
 According to the parity and angular selection rules, $k$ must be an even number for electric moments and an odd number for magnetic moments.
 Specifically, $k = 1$, $k = 2$, and $k = 3$ correspond to the magnetic dipole, electric quadrupole, and magnetic octupole hyperfine interactions, respectively.
 In this work, we only take into account the magnetic dipole and electric quadrupole hyperfine interactions. \begin{widetext} The matrix element between two hyperfine states can be computed as: \begin{small}

-\end{small} where $I$, $J$, and $F$ represent the nuclear spin, the electron orbital, and the total angular momentum, respectively.
+\end{small} where $I$, $J$, and $F$ represent the nuclear spin, total angular momentum of the electrons, and the total angular momentum, respectively.
 The state $|\gamma IJ F M_{F}\rangle$ is the hyperfine state constructed by coupling a nuclear eigenstate $|IM_{I}\rangle$ with an atomic eigenstate $|\gamma JM_{J}\rangle$, where $\gamma$ represents the remaining electronic quantum numbers.
 The first-order correction $\Delta{E_{F}^{(1)}}$ of the hyperfine interaction to the energy can be defined as:

 The nuclear matrix elements are expressed in terms of conventional nuclear moments as:

 where $\mu$ is the nuclear magnetic dipole moment, and $Q$ is the nuclear electric quadrupole moment.
 When restricted to $k\leq 2$, $\Delta{E_{F}^{(1)}}$ can be parameterized as: